X promises 'highest level' response on posts about Israel-Hamas war. Misinformation still flourishes

 “The layoffs are undermining the capacity of Twitter’s trust and safety team, and associated teams like public policy, to provide needed support during a critical time of crisis,” said Theodora Skeadas, one of thousands of employees who lost their jobs in the months after Musk bought the company.

+“X believes that, while difficult, it’s in the public’s interest to understand what’s happening in real time,” its statement said.

-The company says it is also removing newly created Hamas-affiliated accounts and working with other tech companies to try to prevent “terrorist content” from being distributed online.
-The company said it is “also continuing to proactively monitor for antisemitic speech as part of all our efforts.
+The company said it is also removing newly created Hamas-affiliated accounts and working with other tech companies to try to prevent “terrorist content” from being distributed online.
+It said it is “also continuing to proactively monitor for antisemitic speech as part of all our efforts.
 Plus we’ve taken action to remove several hundred accounts attempting to manipulate trending topics.”

 Linda Yaccarino, whom Elon Musk named in May as the top executive at X, withdrew from an upcoming three-day tech conference where she was scheduled to speak, citing the need to focus on how the platform was handling the war.